|

 Fixed Arm: the quilting was performed on a machine where the quilt was moved under a fixed needle.

-Moveable Arm: the quilting was performed on a machine where the machine needle was moved over the surface of the quilt
+Moveable Arm: the quilting was performed on a machine where the machine needle was moved over the surface of the quilt.

 Computerized/Digital: more than 51% of the quilting design was performed where the computer moves the machine or the fabric to complete the design. (such as an embroidery machine, Statler stitcher or Intelliquilter).